Physical Therapist Assisting (PTA)

 Credit Hour: 1.00 Total Contact Hour: 1.00 Lecture Hour: 1.00

 Explores contemporary practice strategies and emerging trends within the field of physical therapy, aligned with the Commission on Accreditation in Physical Therapy Education (CAPTE) standards.
-Topics will include: ethics and professionalism, professional development and lifelong learning, leadership skills, legislative and political advocacy, interprofessional collaborative care, performance improvement/quality assurance, health promotion and wellness, healthcare disparities, cultural sensitivity, inclusive and equitable care, and practice management.
+Topics include ethics and professionalism, professional development and lifelong learning, leadership, legislative and political advocacy, interprofessional collaboration, performance improvement and quality assurance, health promotion and wellness strategies, addressing healthcare disparities to foster patient-centered care, and practice management.
 'C' grade policy applies.

 Offered: Summer